cdeccio/cougarnet/README.md

 h1,10.0.0.1/24 h2,10.0.0.2/24
 ```

 This results in a virtual interface being created for each virtual host.
-Each
+More
+on per-host interface naming can be found [here](#interface-names).

+### Addressing

-interface can be configured with zero or more addresses, up to one MAC address
+Each interface can be configured with zero or more addresses, up to one MAC
-and zero or more IPv4 and/or IPv6 addresses.
+address and zero or more IPv4 and/or IPv6 addresses.
 The list of addresses is
 comma-separated.
 For example, we might like to configure the `h1` and  `h2`
 virtual interfaces thus: